SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

   * All things that take a pin number as an argument, if that argument is compile time known constant, and is invalid (eg, pin doesn't exist), you'll be told as much through a compile error
     * This is consistent with my philosophy that "There is no way this line could ever not be a bug" - such as telling a pin to do something that didn't correspond to anything a pin could do is a valid and appropriate reason to generate a compile error.
   * There are many ways to outfox these "badArg" errors, since they only work on foldable compile-time-known constants.
 But they help to quickly catch the stupid bugs - bad tab completions, constant pin assignments copy/pasted from code for other modern AVRs, etc
 * We discourage referrign to pins by numbers.
 PIN_PA1, PIN_PB3 is preferred.
 If they're not defined at compile time, you're compiling for the wrong part or are trying to use ports you don't have.
-* We discourage referrign to pins by numbers.
-PIN_PA1, PIN_PB3 is preferred.
-If they're not defined at compile time, you're compiling for the wrong part or are trying to use ports you don't have.
   * It's also a great help when porting between modern AVRs, as the same peripherals are found on the same port pins*